viddamao/RPG_game/README.md

 Net ID: wm56

+How to play :

+All you need is keyboard.

+In the main menu press the initial letter for your selection to select:e.g "S" for "Start",

+And I have included a how to and a cheat key introdution in the game menu so just read that before start playing.

 Genre:

 The game I am planning to design is a turn-based RPG game, which means you  walk around the map and fight the monsters.
 The game mode is kind of like Wind Fantasy but kind of different.